-The Company plans to continue in its growth mode in 2020 led by loan growth from within our newer markets.
+In spite of the ongoing COVID-19 pandemic, the Company plans to continue in its growth mode in 2020 led by loan growth from within our newer markets.
 The Bank is focused on funding the loan growth with the least expensive source of deposits, sale of securities or borrowings.
 Growing deposits will also be a focus especially in our newer markets.
 The Bank offers the Insured Cash Sweep ("ICS") product accessed through the Promontory network of financial institutions which helps to reduce the amount of pledged securities.
 This has provided more availability for runoff of securities by the Bank if warranted to fund loan growth.
-Competition for deposits is intense with most competitors offering "special" rates for specific terms.

-Liquidity in terms of cash and cash equivalents ended \$39.5 million higher as of March 31, 2020 than it was at yearend December 31, 2019.
-An increase in deposits helped to fund the \$27.3 million increase in net loans since yearend 2019.
-Commercial real estate, consumer real estate and commercial and industrial portfolios increased compared to December 31, 2019.
-The remaining three portfolios decreased compared to yearend with agricultural real estate the largest decrease.
+Liquidity in terms of cash and cash equivalents ended \$36.5 million higher as of September 30, 2020 than it was at yearend December 31, 2019.
+An increase in deposits helped to fund the \$140.2 million increase in net loans since yearend 2019.
+Commercial real estate, consumer real estate, commercial and industrial and consumer portfolios increased compared to December 31, 2019.
+The remaining two portfolios decreased compared to yearend.

-In comparing to the same prior year period, the March 31, 2020 (net of deferred fees and cost) loan balances of \$1.2 billion accounted for \$149.2 million or 13.6% increase when compared to 2019's \$1.1 billion.
-The year over year improvement was made up of a combined increase of 33.1% in commercial and industrial related loans (comprised of 29.2% in commercial real estate loans and 3.9% in non-real estate commercial loans).
-Consumer real estate loans increased by 8.5%, consumer loans by 3.0% and other loans by 12.8%.
-Agricultural related loans (comprised of an increase of 1.2% in agricultural real estate and a decrease of 2.9% in non-real estate agricultural loans) decreased 1.7% year over year.
+In comparing to the same prior year period, the September 30, 2020 (net of deferred fees and cost) loan balances of \$1.4 billion accounted for \$205.2 million or 17.7% increase when compared to 2019's \$1.2 billion.
+The year over year improvement was made up of a combined increase of 99.6% in commercial and industrial related loans (comprised of 18.5% in commercial real estate loans and 81.1% in non-real estate commercial loans).
+PPP loans of approximately \$87.2 million are included in the non-real estate commercial portfolio.
+Consumer real estate loans increased by 10.8%, consumer loans by 7.5% and other loans by 10.6%.
+Agricultural related loans decreased 10.3% year over year (comprised of 4.0% in agricultural real estate and 6.3% in non-real estate agricultural loans).
 The Company credits the growth to the strong team of lenders focused on providing customers valuable localized services and thereby increasing our market share.

-The chart below shows the breakdown of the loan portfolio category as of March 31, for the last three years, net of deferred fees and costs.
+The chart below shows the breakdown of the loan portfolio category as of September 30, for the last three years, net of deferred fees and costs.